Why Do Trip and Fall Accidents Happen in the Winter?

 - victims having a compromised sense of balance, owing to walking with their hands in pockets to keep warm or because of slippery walking surfaces.

 Other factors in trip and fall accidents may include poorly marked steps, poorly designed curbs and obstacles (such as cords, wires and other debris) left in walkways.

 What to Do After a Trip and Fall Accident

 Trip and fall accidents fall under the umbrella of occupiers’ liability law.
 Ontario’s Occupiers’ Liability Act outlines the conditions for holding property owners/occupiers responsible for maintaining reasonably safe premises.
 These rules apply to private businesses and residences, as well as commercial properties such as apartment buildings, hotels, restaurants and office buildings.

 No matter the time of year or cause, it is important to take quick action.
 Victims should seek prompt medical attention, even in cases where injuries seem minor.
 Some injuries can take several days for symptoms to manifest.

 Take notes about the accident and circumstances surrounding the accident, such as any evident hazards, the location and time of the accident.
 Ask witnesses for their contact information, including phone numbers and email addresses.

 Contact a lawyer for help pursuing fair compensation from all negligent parties.
-The Preszler Law Firm helps injured Ontario residents collect financial settlements in occupiers’ liability actions.
+The Preszler Injury Lawyers helps injured Ontario residents collect financial settlements in occupiers’ liability actions.
 Call 1-800-JUSTICE® or complete our online form to schedule a free case evaluation.